GANav: Efficient Terrain Segmentation for Robot Navigation in Unstructured Outdoor Environments: Related work

 \subsection{Semantic Segmentation}

 Semantic segmentation is an important task in computer vision that involves assigning a label to each pixel in an image.
 The problem has been widely studied in the literature~\cite{hao2020brief}.
-Many deep learning architectures have been proposed, including OCRNet~\cite{yuan2020objectcontextual}, PSPNet \cite{zhao2017pyramid}, etc. Most recently, there have been many transformer-based methods~\cite{setr, dpt, pvit, maskformer} that demonstrate better performance than other CNN-based methods but are computationally expensive.
+Many deep learning architectures have been proposed, including OCRNet~\cite{yuan2020objectcontextual}, PSPNet \cite{zhao2017pyramid}, etc. Most recently, there have been many transformer-based methods~\cite{setr, dpt} that demonstrate better performance than other CNN-based methods but are more computationally expensive.
 Therefore, there has been increased discussion of more efficient design based on transformers for fast inference time and lower computational cost, including \cite{segformer,segmenter}.
 While most of these architectures work well on structured datasets like CityScapes, they do not work well for off-road datasets due to ill-defined boundaries and confusing class features.
+Segmentation methods like Global Convolution Networks \cite{peng2017large} are designed to deal with complex boundaries and do not scale well in terms of performance due to convoluted and overlapping boundaries that are generally not found in structured datasets.